Types Of Life Coaches: The Top 12 Niches That Clients Love

 Business Coaches

 They have a great reputation for helping both employees and businesses reach their full potential.
 For this reason, they tend to be constantly in demand.
 Business coaching focuses on bringing businesses and their workers to the next level by giving them insight into business management and development.
-Business coaches often help to create star employees and executives, so it’s no surprise that this type of life coaching is becoming hot, hot, hot!
+Business coaches often help create star employees and executives, so it’s no surprise that this type of coaching is becoming hot, hot, hot!

 Small Business Coaches

 Starting a small business is always tricky, so having a life coach on your side to help build your confidence can be worth its weight in gold.
-Small business coaches aren’t just cheerleaders though.
+Small business coaches aren’t just cheerleaders, though.
 They’re there to help clients make wise decisions that will not only grow their business but keep it running to a high standard.

 Executive Coaches